 What she found was disconcerting: Eichmann seemed ‘terribly and terrifyingly normal.’
 She didn’t see radical evil, fanaticism, indoctrination, Sadism or even a personal anti-Semitism, but a blinkered ‘desk murderer’ who would have accommodated himself to any system; a man without imagination, a bureaucratic functionary with a clichéd mind and a crippling lack of communication skills; a conventional man.
 Eichmann had always been a ‘joiner’.
 As a youth he had been a member of the Young Men’s Christian Association, the Wandervogel, and the Jungfrontkämpferverband.
 In 1933, he was rejected by the Freemasonic Schlaraffia, at which point a family friend encouraged him to join the SS.
 He seemed to have no identity of his own, and to be incapable of defining himself outside the structure of an organisation; he actually could not think for himself.
 Under normal circumstances one might feel sorry for such a man.

-And so a four-word phrase that perfectly captured that paradox gave her her title, Eichmann in Jerusalem: A Report on the Banality of Evil, and permanently entered the English language, its impact magnified by the controversy that greeted the book’s publication.
+And so a four-word phrase that perfectly captured that paradox gave Arendt her title, Eichmann in Jerusalem: A Report on the Banality of Evil, and permanently entered the English language, its impact magnified by the controversy that greeted the book’s publication.
 Critics misunderstood the implications of her characterisation, as if she was trying in some manner to diminish the horror of those events.
 She was not denying evil, of course; but she was curious, and curiosity is dangerous.
 Eichmann seemed never to have experienced it at all.
 He was abnormal only in his extreme normality.
-No doubt there were many like him; in 1940 Hitler had been described as the ‘charismatic leader of a bureaucratic party’, by Hans Gerth (‘The Nazi Party’, American Journal of Sociology, 1940).
+No doubt there were many like him; in 1940 Hitler had been described as the ‘charismatic leader of a bureaucratic party’, by Hans Gerth (‘The Nazi Party’, American Journal of Sociology, 1940, quoted by Arendt in The Origins of Totalitarianism).
 But now Arendt was attacked as if she were some kind of apologist for the Nazi phenomenon.

-Thus the banality of evil is protected by the bias of normalcy, and Eichmann’s lack of imagination mirrored by our own, if we deny the possibility of a resurgent totalitarianism, with technological capabilities beyond most people’s imagination.
-In our own times most are handicapped by a profound de-patterning of the historical sense — history being at least some sort of guide to what is possible, and the most cursory familiarity with the history of the twentieth century tells us that almost anything is.
+The banality of evil is protected by the bias of normalcy, and Eichmann’s lack of imagination mirrored by our own, if we deny the possibility of a resurgent totalitarianism, with technological capabilities to make it permanent — the ‘ultimate revolution‘, in Aldous Huxley’s phrase.
+In our own times most are handicapped by a profound de-patterning of the historical sense — history being at least some guide to what is possible, and the most cursory familiarity with the history of the twentieth century tells us that almost anything is.
 That’s what Arendt was driving at: the most important wisdom we must learn is what is possible.
-But we baulk at the thought that evokes the mundanity of hell on earth; our moral cowardice means we therefore remain vulnerable to the ordinariness of monsters and the monstrosity of bureaucrats.
-To any balanced mind, the sense of evil is increased, not diminished, by the paradox of Eichmann.
+But we baulk at the thought that evokes the mundanity of hell on earth, and our moral cowardice means we therefore remain vulnerable to the ordinariness of monsters and the monstrosity of bureaucrats.
+To my mind, and to Arendt’s, the sense of evil is increased, not diminished, by the paradox of Eichmann.

-’The banality of evil’ — the most chilling phrase in the language?
-But more than ten years earlier Arendt had already used an even shorter formula to evoke the worst that lay hidden at the centre of German totalitarianism’s concentric circles of domination: two words that take on extraordinarily sinister overtones over the final chapter of her epic 1951 work: ‘the possible‘.
+’The banality of evil’ — the most chilling phrase in the English language?
+Perhaps.
+If there’s another more chilling, it comes from the same author.
+More than ten years earlier Arendt had used an even briefer formulation to evoke the unlimited worst that lay hidden at the centre of German totalitarianism’s concentric circles of domination; a phrase that takes on extraordinarily sinister overtones over the final chapter of her 1951 masterpiece.